-Supporting Guidance: employer compliance: guidance by subject: specialist employer compliance: regulation 80 determinations and section 8 decisions
+Supporting Guidance: employer compliance: guidance by subject: Employment Status & Intermediaries (ES&I): regulation 80 determinations and section 8 decisions

 Most employers will settle an underpayment arising from an intervention by means of a contract settlement - COG915000 onwards.